A Feast for the Eyes and a Sacred Trek for the Feet

 This exhibition, at its essence, is about the power of place.
 A single locale can carry myriad meanings and experiences for different people, as can be seen through depictions of the Tokaido highway.
 As the main arterial road in Japan during the Edo period (1603–1868), the Tokaido held great significance for citizens and artists alike.
 Examining different artists’ representations of the Tokaido illustrates the diverse range of experiences people had along the road, as well as the distinctive meanings each artist attached to the highway.

-Curated by Alexandra H. Johnson
+Alexandra H. Johnson